Novels

 Parramatta girls are among the Forgotten Australians, survivors of government policies that resulted in at least 500,000 children growing up in 'out-of-home' care in Australia in the 20th Century.
 Forgotten Australians are also known as 'Care Leavers'.
 Many Parramatta girls and others in 'out-of-home' care were also victims of state-sanctioned forced adoption practices.

 Within the pages of my books I hope you will find optimism, and be touched by the enduring determination of the human spirit to overcome adversity, to fight injustice and bigotry, and thrive.
 Love really is the only thing that matters.
+Please do get in touch via email or leave a comment for general discussion.
+I am available for public speaking engagements, in particular at secondary school or universities with anyone studying the Forgotten Australians and forced adoption, either in-person or via zoom, and of course, I’m always happy to hear from readers, especially anyone affected personally by the big issues in my stories.

 Thank you for visiting!